Most of us are guilty of #15.

 Solution: Go ahead and enjoy an extra half hour of sleep on weekends, but avoid the kind of lengthy sleep-ins that cause you to miss the AM entirely.
 Not only will oversleeping to the extreme affect your body clock, but the extra sleep won't actually do much of the restorative work that sleep should.
 Plus, you'll miss out on everything that time off work offers – whether that's housework, reading a book, watching TV or catching up with friends.

 Mistake #5: Working in bed

-With more people working from home than ever, it is tempting to use bed not only for sleep but also for work.
+With a lot of working from home a few days a week, it is tempting to use bed not only for sleep but also for work.
 If you do the majority of your work on a laptop and lack a proper WFH set-up, the obvious solution is to use the dining table.
 But if you live in a small apartment, you might not even have a dining table, and where do you end up?
 The sofa.
 Not ideal, but it's better than what many people find themselves doing, which is working from bed.

 Mistake #6: Eating in bed